Cover Image for Lights on Humans: The Unspoken Skills Towards Seniority

 About Lights on Humans Series

 So many conversations about work, burnout, leadership, or career growth happen online but often feel one-way.
 People create, and posts.
 Others consume, "like" or "comment".
-And yet, it’s rare to actually have spaces to talk about these things in real time, human to human.
+And yet, it’s rare to actually talk about these things in real time, human to human.

 That’s why Lights on Humans isn’t a podcast or a polished talk.
-It’s a free, low-key monthly gathering where we share experiences, explore questions to match our realities.
+It’s a free, low-key monthly gathering where we can figure things out together.
+A space where you can ask the questions you’ve always pondered, hear stories, and feel a little less alone.

 We don’t mind if five people join or fifty as long as there is a conversation.
-Sometimes I’ll bring a guest to share their perspective.
+Sometimes I may bring a guest to share their perspective.
 Sometimes it’s just me and whoever shows up.

-Either way, the goal is simple: real conversations about the messy, human side of tech life.
+Either way, the goal is to have real conversations about the messy, human side of tech life.
 The parts we don’t always talk about but all live through.
+Read more about the inspiration behind this series here.

 Format: